apollo2030/nd00333-capstone/README.md

 ## Automated ML
 To setup the automated ml run i used the forecasting task with the corresponding configuration.
 The pipeline gave out the best model.
-One of the difficulties is the fact that in jupyter notebooks in vs code the intellisense is flanky - it works well for python files but not so for notebooks.
+One of the difficulties is the fact that in jupyter notebooks in vs code the intellisense is flaky - it works well for python files but not so for notebooks.
 Documentation is also not the best possible - for instance the forecasting_parameters parameter for the AutoMlConfig is not documented.

 # ForecastingParameters Configuration